Updated: Apr 15

 There is an interesting process that happens when you feel upset and it is very similar to what happens in nature when a storm rolls in.
 In nature, you may notice the temperature change, the wind picking up, a change in the color of the sky, clouds rolling in or birds taking off.
 Ayurveda tells us that our bodies are a microcosm of the macrocosm, in other words, we are a miniature or a reflection of the world we see outside.
 It is no wonder then, that when we experience an emotional storm, the process is so very much the same.
 In our bodies, we may notice the same change in temperature, a quickening or shortening of our breath (the wind), a change in how we see ourselves or others or the experience itself, or a shift in our mood (the clouds rolling in), and a change in our thoughts (the birds taking off).

-As a somatic therapist and the creator of embodiment yoga therapy, this is the realm in which I work.
+As an Integrative Somatic Therapist and the creator of Somatic Yoga Therapy, this is the realm in which I work.
 You might say that my work is a reclamation process of skills that were innate to us as children.
 Because as adults, for many of us, emotions have become an unsettling experience that we have become adept at avoiding.

 The thing is, like storms, the emotional process has a very clear beginning and end, but with emotions, we actually have an advantage.
 This is because feelings, emotions, and thoughts are distinct from one another, with each one having its own phase.
 Like the phases of a storm, we can recognize what phase we are in and can implement strategies to bring ourselves back into regulation.